 A further and quite distinct allegation is that not only is there no need for any such claims, but that allowing them to be made will erode, and in due course destroy, the dispositions and attitudes that rendered the need for rights and rules of justices unnecessary in the first place.
 This further claim is an influential one in the general critique communitarianism makes, within political philosophy, of what is characterised as a rights-based and individualistic liberalism (see, for instance, Sandel 1982, 32–5).
 In the context of the family the claim is that granting its members rights will subvert and bring about the end of the love between them that made rights superfluous in the first place.

 The arguments considered thus far have appealed to the role that rights generally do and should play in our moral lives.
 A further argument considers what would actually follow from granting rights to children (Purdy 1992).
 The argument is that we need as adults to have acquired certain traits of character if we are to be able to pursue our goals and lead a valuable life.
 To acquire these traits it is essential that we not be allowed as children to make our own choices.
 Granting children the liberty to exercise rights is destructive of the preconditions for the possibility of having fulfilling adult lives.
 The central, and empirical, premise in this argument is that children do not spontaneously and naturally grow into adults.
 They need to be nurtured, supported, and, more particularly, subjected to control and discipline.
 Without that context giving children the rights that adults have is bad for the children.
-It is also bad for the adults they will turn into, and for the society we share as adults and children.
+It is also bad for the adults they will turn into and for the society we share as adults and children.

 One can thus maintain that rights do not exhaust the moral domain.
 There are things we ought to do which do not correspond to the obligations we have as the correlates of rights.
 As adults we should protect and promote the welfare of children.
 It need not follow that they have rights against us.
-To repeat, humans should not maltreat animals for no good reason but we can insist on this without giving animals rights.

 A second possible qualification of the liberationist view is that giving rights to children will play an important part in their acquiring the qualifying capacity.
 It is not thus argued that children are capable now and are illegitimately denied their rights.
 It is rather that they will only—or at least will more readily or will at an earlier stage—acquire that capacity if given their rights.
 The denial of rights to children is, on this account, one significant element in a culture that serves artificially to maintain children in their childlike state of dependence, vulnerability, and immaturity.
 Again the qualification can concede that children of a very young age are not capable enough to have rights, and will not acquire that capacity even if given rights.
 Yet it insists that the denial of rights to children of a certain age on account of their alleged incapacity is simply self-confirming.
 They cannot have rights because they are incapable but they are incapable only because they do not have these rights.
-Note that this seems most plausible when rights are legal.
-Children should be allowed at law to behave in ways that encourage their development into mature rights-holders.

 One plausible version of the claim refers to the facts of experience.
 Children, or at least children of a certain age, may not differ markedly from adults in respect of their cognitive and volitional capacities.
 They may be as capable as older humans of making their own minds up about what to do and be as independent in their resolution to act on their choices.
 But they may simply not have had as much experience of the world as their adult counterparts.
 Being thus naïve and inexperienced in the ways of the world they will not be as able, that is as qualified, as older (and wiser) humans are to make sensible choices.
 Grant that such a lack of experience can be attributed to a lack of opportunities to exercise choice.
 If such a lack of opportunity is in turn attributable not simply to not having been around for as long but to a denial of the freedom to make their own choices, then there is a powerful case for liberty rights being extended, even if cautiously, to these young people.